tibbben/geospatial-visualization/course_description.md

 *Other Readings:*

 Optional reading materials will be available through online access or directly from the instructors.
-Please see the course schedule below for the links.
+Please see the box folder and/or the course schedule for the links (both below).

 *Geospatial Data:*

 Students are required to download and transform geospatial data for projects throughout the course and for the final project.
 Guidance will be given on how to do this.

+*Box Folder*

+A class box folder for readings and geospatial data is located at: <a href="https://miami.box.com/s/b61jftys3ciuunccc6sepagl9iahjpw8">https://miami.box.com/s/b61jftys3ciuunccc6sepagl9iahjpw8</a>

 ---